Parmin/training/README.md

 - MongoDB Developer Training
 - MongoDB Admin Training

 **These materials are not yet ready for use.
 They are drafts requiring further refinement and corrections.** Please fork and create pull requests or add comments to submit feedback.
+Email to [training@mongodb.com](mailto:training@mongodb.com) is also fine.

 The build environment has many dependencies.
 We recommend you **download the [instructor package](https://s3.amazonaws.com/edu-static.mongodb.com/training/instructor-package.tar.gz) (last built 5 September 2014)** which contains the most recent build of all materials.
 See the Test-Driving section below for instructions on using the materials.